KOTYA8/VHSTTX/README.md

 ```
 pip install PyQt5
 ```
-2. In the terminal go to the folder
+2. In the terminal go to the folder:
 `cd VHSTTX/misc/ubuntu`
 3. Give permission and install
 ```